The First Sign I Was Going to Deal With Hair Loss

 “My husband takes biotin,” or, “my boyfriend takes biotin and it helps.”
 Ok, that sounds promising.
 No side effects, but upon further review…

-The Shampoo Isn’t Doing It Either
+The Shampoo Isn’t Helping With Hair Loss Either

 Ok, I thought, I’ll take the vitamin and the shampoo and see if that will get me by.
 Besides, I deal with hair loss in the front, and I’ve been told minoxidil doesn’t help with hair loss on the front.
 For about a year and a half, I thought this strategy was holding the line.

 But slowly and surely, the line continued to fall back.

 At 27 years old, my brother and I were on the phone.
 I was telling him I won’t use minoxidil because it wouldn’t help with the front of my head, and I wasn’t willing to risk the side effects of finasteride.

 “Did you even try??” he asked.
 “Well, no they just…”